2025 Academy Awards Odds and Predictions

 • Jeremy Strong – The Apprentice (+1200)

-He is the obvious pick at -550, but it’s worth noting that Edward Norton played an amazing Pete Seeger and Guy Pearce had a crucial role in what many perceive to be the best film of the year.
+Culkin is now the clear-cut favorite, as his odds have improved from -550 at last writing to -5000 now.
+It’s worth noting that Edward Norton played an amazing Pete Seeger and Guy Pearce had a crucial role in what many perceive to be the best film of the year, but this award seems to be Culkin’s to lose.
+He’s won just about every Supporting Actor award in the run-up to the Oscars, and I seriously doubt he’ll b e upset on Sunday night.

-Both are deserving, but the price gap unfortunately makes an upset extremely unlikely – especially with Culkin already taking home the hardware for this category at the Golden Globes.
+Both Culkin and Norton are deserving, but the price gap, unfortunately, makes an upset extremely unlikely – especially with Culkin already taking home the hardware for this category at the Golden Globes.

 Best Supporting Actress